 ABA & The role of speech/occupational therapy

-Speech therapy and occupational therapy (OT) are accompaniments to ABA therapy, and should be included in early intensive behavioural intervention programs.
+Speech therapy and occupational therapy (OT) are accompaniments to Applied Behaviour Analysis (ABA) therapy, and may be included in early intensive behavioural intervention programs.
 Speech therapists address the mechanics of speech, including oral motor and articulation problems.

 Occupational therapists address gross and fine motor development and skills related to self-help and personal independence (e.g., dressing, eating, hygiene, and toileting).
 One problem with speech and occupational therapy are the methods used (some of which lack evidence) and the intensity of the intervention, which often falls short of best practice recommendations (20+ hours per week).
 All of these skills are included and addressed as part of a comprehensive ABA program.

 Applied Behaviour Analysis (ABA) is public and accountable.
 Within an ABA program, data are recorded on the child’s level of independence across all skills targeted for increase.
 Data are reviewed weekly by the senior behaviour therapist and fortnightly by the program supervisor.
 The data allow the treatment team to decide when a skill has been mastered, or to problem solve if a child is having difficulty learning a skill.
 ABA programs are highly individualised and dynamic - programs are reviewed on an ongoing basis with parents to ensure continued progress.